Subscribe to the Moving to Portland Newsletters

 Please be aware that the above figures are subject to error and are intended as guidelines only.

-Boise Homes for Sale
+Homes for Sale in Boise

 Parks and Health Clubs

-Basketball courtDenorval Unthank Park is a 4.5 park in the heart of the Boise neighborhood.
+Denorval Unthank Park is a 4.5 acre park in the heart of the Boise neighborhood.
 Facilities include a softball field, soccer field, basketball court, and playground.

 The Matt Dishman Community Center and Pool includes an indoor basketball court, fitness room, gymnasium, meeting room, party room, indoor stage, weight room and an indoor swimming pool.
 The 25-yard, L-shaped pool has a one-meter diving board.
 The water is heated to 84 degrees and whirlpool spa heated to 102 degrees.
 Water depths range from 2 to 12 feet.